coderefinery/workshop-intro/livestream.md

 ## How this workshop works

 - **Format:** Livestream on Twitch + exercises (solo or group/classroom)
 - **Attendance**: Choose your own adventure.
-Full workshop is 9 sessions!
+Full workshop is 6 half-days!
 - **Materials:** Always available, linked from schedule on workshop page
 - **Recordings:** Available immediately on Twitch; later on YouTube
 - **Schedule:** We try to stick to it, 10 min break per hour